inxm-ai/enterprise-mcp-bridge/README.md

 ## Notes
 - The REST server launches the MCP server as a subprocess.
 You can customize the command and arguments as needed.
 - For advanced usage, see the code and comments in `routes.py`.

 ---

-For more details, see the source code and comments in the `template/app` directory.

----